 Access Constraints This measures the level of humanitarian access constraints.3.0No constraintsExtreme constraints

-An estimated 13 million people in Ethiopia, Somalia, and Kenya need humanitarian assistance because of drought triggered by three consecutive failed rainy seasons.
-Households in the affected areas are experiencing crop failures, lack of water, and significant livestock deaths.
-Prior to the current drought, people in Ethiopia, Somalia, and Kenya were highly food-insecure.
-In 2021, more than 22.3 million people across the three countries were facing Crisis food security levels or worse (IPC Phase 3 or above) driven by armed conflict, rising food prices, and the impact of COVID-19 on economy and livelihoods.
-In addition, natural hazards such as floods, desert locust invasion, and drought have contributed to making people more vulnerable to the impact of the current drought. ?
+An estimated 24.1 million people in Ethiopia, Kenya, and Somalia need humanitarian assistance because of drought triggered by fourth consecutive failed rainy seasons.
+Households in the affected areas are experiencing crop failures, a lack of water, and significant livestock deaths.
+Before the current drought, people in the Ethiopian, Kenyan, and Somali arid and semi-arid regions were already highly food-insecure.
+In 2021, more than 22.3 million people across the three countries faced Crisis (IPC Phase 3) or worse food insecurity levels as a result of armed conflict, rising food prices, and the impact of COVID-19 on the economy and people’s livelihoods.
+Other recurrent natural hazards, such as floods and desert locust invasions, and the recent disruption to international trade and negative macroeconomic impact related to the war in Ukraine have also contributed to making people more vulnerable to the impact of the current drought. ?

-In Ethiopia, lack of water and grazing is driving households to migrate alongside their livestock in search of water, pasture, and food.
-In Somalia and Kenya, lack of resources and people’s movement is triggering resource-based conflicts between communities.
-In Somalia, at least 15 people were killed between 20 December and 20 January in Laas Caanood district, Sool Region, following clashes over ownership of grazing land.
-Similarly, in Kenya, at least 17 people were killed between October–December 2021 in Saku subcounty of Marsabit county following clashes triggered by competition over water and pasture resources.?
+In Ethiopia, the lack of water and grazing is driving households to migrate alongside their livestock in search of water, pasture, and food.
+In Somalia and Kenya, the lack of resources and people’s movement in search of water and pasture for livestock is triggering resource-based conflicts between communities, leading to further displacements.
+In Somalia, clashes over grazing land ownership killed at least 15 people between 20 December and 20 January in Laas Caanood district, Sool region.
+Similarly, in Kenya, clashes resulting from competition over water and pasture resources killed at least 17 people between October–December 2021 in Saku subcounty of Marsabit county. ?

 No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.